The basic journey looks like this –

 Travelling to Spain by Rail

-Wherever you are coming from on this planet, start your train travel enquires at TVG Europe.
-Other very clear and straightforward sites to help you with your inter Europe train travel is loco2 or seat61 These days it’s possible to travel in one day from London or Amsterdam to Barcelona..
-It’s worth investigating and it does help the environment when you choose to travel by train.. (in stead of plane!)
+Wherever you are coming from on this planet, start your train travel enquires at TGV Europe.
+Other very clear and straightforward sites to help you with your inter Europe train travel are loco2 or seat61 These days it’s possible to travel in one day from London or other European cities to Barcelona.
+It’s worth investigating and it does help the environment when you choose to travel by train.
+(Instead of by plane!)

 Tickets can now be booked up to four months in advance with Renfe, six months with Eurostar.